Chapter 4:

 There was no way this was Yashiro’s.
 Even he wasn’t this far gone.
 This had to belong to some weirdo girl from the occult club.
 The kind who thought ghosts could be exorcised with melon soda and a CD of Gregorian chants.

 Honestly?
-It was kind of cute, in a ridiculous, insane conspiracy-theorist kind of way.
+It was kind of cute, in a ridiculous, delusional kind of way.

-Just then, a sound made me jerk to my feet, instinctively clutching the book like it was contraband behind my back.
+Just then, a sound made me jerk to my feet, instinctively clutching the book behind my back like contraband.

-The rooftop door exploded open like it had been kicked off its hinges.
+The rooftop door erupted open like it'd been kicked off its hinges, scaring some birds away.

-From the shadow of the doorway, a figure stepped out.
+From the shadowy doorway, a figure stepped forward.

 A girl in a dark hoodie over her school uniform.
-Wind caught the hem of her skirt, and sunlight hit just enough to catch the glint of her sharp, violet eyes.
+The wind caught the hem of her skirt, and sunlight hit just enough to catch the glint of her sharp, violet eyes.

 Minase.